 Q. What if the weather is bad?

 A. Astronomy is, alas, at the mercy of the weather- and Ohio's weather is notoriously fickle.
-All programs are weather contingent.
+Our programs are weather contingent.
 If it is raining or extremely cloudy, the public program will be cancelled that night (or that day in the case of daytime programs).
-Once the date of our Grand Opening comes near, we will be informing people of the specific times and dates of our programs and providing up-to-date information on weather conditions on this website and those of the Hocking Hills State Park.
+Check the blue "banner" at jgap.org, or our Facebook Page, for up to date information.

 Q. Can I bring my own telescope to observe with?